Designations Congruent with Things: Chapter 3

 Because he'd come here for alcohol.
 He's pretty sure about that.

-Newt supposes the appeal of those ranked and filed equations up there and down here and all over the wall is that they now feel more personal to him, as if string theory and parallel universes have suddenly and irrevocably come under the purview of his own body of work, as if he had written the things, as if he were the one who had known, had known exactly, when the world was going to end, had felt the press of future annihilation in a rigid temporal way and—wow, yeah, that had been hard to take, extremely hard to take, hard to feel, hard to bear alone because his immature savant of a lab partner—but wait.
-That hadn’t been him after all, had it?
-That had been—
+Newt supposes the appeal of those ranked and filed equations up there and down here and all over the wall is that they now feel more personal to him, as if string theory and parallel universes have suddenly and irrevocably come under the purview of his own body of work, as if he had written the things, as if he were the one who’d known, had known exactly, when the world was going to end, had felt the press of future annihilation in a rigid temporal way and—wow, yeah, that had been hard to take, extremely hard to take, hard to feel, hard to bear alone because his immature savant of a lab partner—

 “I can’t say I’m surprised,” Hermann says dryly.

-And he had been thinking what now?
+UGH.
+And he’d been thinking what now?

-“Yes,” Hermann says.
+“Yes,” Hermann admits.
 “I suppose we have.”

 Newt stares at him in abject astonishment.